 There are a lot of factors which contribute towards the overall success of your organization, many of which are outside your control, such as natural disasters, economic downturns, and increases in the costs of materials or fuel.
 You can’t prevent these events from occurring, but you can minimize the impact on your business by implementing efficiency measures and cloud-based automation across your back end.
 We’ve found that an automated invoice-to-cash solution combined with best practices have helped construction supply businesses succeed.
 Here are just a few of the recommendations for any business looking to move into the expansion stage and stay there:

-Lower the cost of sending out invoices.
+- Lower the cost of sending out invoices.
 With the recent postal increase, that cost just keeps getting higher.
 Electronic invoice delivery drastically reduces this expense and improves efficiency.
-Use the right solution and invoices can be in the hands of your customers within 24 hours, which can bring down DSO.
+Use the right solution and invoices can be in the hands of your customers within 24 hours, which can bring down days sales outstanding (DSO).

-Reduce the amount of manual labor across your entire A/R team.
+- Reduce the amount of manual labor across your entire accounts receivable (AR) team.
 By adding a streamlined invoice-to-cash solution which integrates directly with your ERP, you can stop using your resources to stuff envelopes, key in payments, and match remit statements to open invoices.
 Instead, your team can handle strategic tasks, such as improving customer service and boosting your collections efforts.